Umm Al Afaei

 Umm Al Afaei (أم الأفاعي) is a rural district in Qatar, located in the municipality of Al Rayyan.

 The districts of Umm Leghab and Lehsiniya in Al-Shahaniya Municipality are nearby to the west.

 Etymology

-In Arabic, "umm" translates to "mother" and is used as a prefix for geographical features.
-The second word, "afaei", translates to snakes.
-Since the area is located on a rawda (depression), it used to be infested with snakes, earning it its name.
+In Arabic, umm translates to "mother" and is used as a prefix for geographical features.
+The second word, afaei, translates to snakes.
+Since the area is located on a rawda (depression), it used to be infested with snakes, hence the name.